cinderblock/XMC-Peripheral-Library/Readme.txt

  - CMSIS/Infineon: Includes System View Description files (SVD) for use with debuggers, device header files with the register description, system files and startup files defined by CMSIS
  - CMSIS/Lib: Precompiled CMSIS DSP libraries for XMC4 (ARM Cortex M4F) and XMC1 (ARM Cortex M0) families.
+ - Newlib: stubs for system calls.
+Only relevant for GNU GCC for ARM

 ===========
 == USAGE ==